EtherealEngine/ir-engine-launcher/CONTRIBUTING.md

 Develop on your own branch and submit PRs for review.

-If you are part of the XREngine development team, please create branches on ths repository, otherwise create a fork and branches to PR.
+If you are part of the Ethereal Engine development team, please create branches on ths repository, otherwise create a fork and branches to PR.

 Ensure any extraneous local project files, installs or build dependencies are removed before making a PR.
 You may make a separate PR for adding to the .gitignore.